WNP496 – Legendary Animals of San Francisco

 Nicole: Not on land so much, no. Which, you know what, I also identify with.

 Arnold: So, this is already one of our longest podcasts, but I do wanna mention that we have pictures of Monarch the bear, Wallace the lion, Queen Jumbo and Baldy the elephants, and Puddles the hippo on our OpenSFHistory website.
 The podcast listeners haven't been able to see the photos we've been watching while we'll be talking about these animals, but go to OpenSFHistory and find them there.
-And I do want to thank both Judy and Joseph for telling us these great stories about these animals.
+And I do want to thank both Judi and Joseph for telling us these great stories about these animals.

 Joseph: It's been a pleasure.

-Judy: You're welcome.
+Judi: You're welcome.

 Nicole: Yeah, this was awesome.
 I'm glad Arnold was [01:07:00] keeping a look on the time, cause I was like, I'm here for it.
 Three hours, I don't care how long this goes.

-Judy: We could do that.
+Judi: We could do that.

-Judy: We can bring us back for part two.
+Judi: We can bring us back for part two.
 We've got a lot more animals to talk about.

 Nicole: That sounds good. and Arnold, do we have time for Say What Now?
 Or should we just hold that for like a listener mail?